-- Letter from immediate supervisor to candidate and Provost.
-The letter to the Provost must also be emailed to the Provost. - Curriculum Vitae-The curriculum vitae must be in the approved SACS format (see sample).
+• Letter from immediate supervisor to candidate and Provost.
+The letter to the Provost must also be emailed to the Provost.

+- Curriculum Vitae-The curriculum vitae must be in the approved SACS format (see sample).
 (Candidate is responsible for uploading this document.) - Annual Reports (Annual Report for Faculty Forms)-Candidate MUST include signed copies of these reports for every year that is being considered in this application.
 (Candidate is responsible for uploading these documents.) - Annual Performance Reviews (Academic Administrator Annual Evaluation Forms)-Candidate MUST include signed copies of these reviews for every year that is being considered in this application.
-(Candidate is responsible for uploading these documents.) - 360° Feedback Assessment-Candidate MUST include the assessment and a statement about the feedback received and its value to them as an administrator.
+If a candidate appeals the outcome of any annual report for the period under review and the decision impacts the points awarded for the year, the candidate MUST include a copy of the written decision of the VPAA or the President.(Candidate is responsible for uploading these documents.) - 360° Feedback Assessment-Candidate MUST include the assessment and a statement about the feedback received and its value to them as an administrator.
 (Candidate is responsible for uploading these documents.)